Laurent polynomial mirrors for quiver flag zero loci: SAGBI basis degenerations of quiver flag varieties

-\begin{thm} The $k_i \times k_i$ minors of the $A_i$ for all $i$ form a SAGBI basis under the above defined order. \end{thm} We follow \cite{combinatorial} to prove the theorem.
-To do so, we first need to introduce the analogue of Pl\"ucker relations and find a Gr\"obner basis for them.
+Our goal is now to show the following theorem. \begin{thm} The $k_i \times k_i$ minors of the $A_i$ for all $i$ form a SAGBI basis under the above defined order for the quiver Pl\"ucker algebra. \end{thm} The argument is very similar to the proof of \cite[Theorem 14.11]{combinatorial}, which is the same statement in the case of flag varieties.
+We first find a Gr\"obner basis for the ideal of Pl\"ucker relations, i.e. $\ker(\phi)$.

-We can write all the $A_i, i \in S_1$ ($i \in S_2$) as sub-matrices in one matrix $M_1$ ($M_2$) such that the bottom-aligned (top-aligned) minors of sizes $\tilde{s}_i-r_i$ of $M_1$ ($M_2$) are the maximal minors of all the $A_i$.
+We can write all the $A_i, i \in S_1$ ($i \in S_2$) as sub-matrices in one matrix $M_1$ ($M_2$) such that the bottom-aligned (top-aligned) minors of sizes $k_i$ of $M_1$ ($M_2$) are the maximal minors of all the $A_i$.
 Up to a permutation of the rows and columns, $M_j$ is equivalent to $A_{\rho_j}$.
 Recall the construction of the $A_i$: the set of columns is partitioned so that each subset corresponds to $a \in Q_1, t(a)=i$.
-The set of rows is partitioned into sets correspond to $a \in Q_1, t(a)=i, s(a)\neq i$ and one more set $U$ of size $s_i-r_i$.
+The set of rows is partitioned into sets correspond to $a \in Q_1, t(a)=i, s(a)\neq 0$ and one more set $U$ of size $s_i-r_i$.
 For $j=1$, and $i \in S_j$, we order the rows so that rows from $U$ come first, and the rest are ordered from greatest to smallest $s(a)$.
 Columns are ordered similarly.
 For $j=2$, we use the reverse formation.
 Then $M_j=A_{\rho_j}$ with this ordering.